lynnfaraday/aresmush.com/tutorials/config/jobs.md

 {:toc}
 </div>

-## categories

-The jobs system comes with a set of default categories, but you can add more.

-{% note %}
-Adding categories is fine.
-If you change or delete categories, you need to update any code that was using the old category name.
-For example, the chargen code uses the \"APP\" category when an application is submitted.
-{% endnote %}

-* APP - Character applications
-* BUILD - Build requests.
-* BUG - Bug reports.
-* CODE - Code requests.
-* MISC - Anything else.
-* PLOT - Plot related.
-* REQ - Player request.
-* RP - General RP related.
-* ALERT - Trouble alerts.

-### Category Color
+### Categories

-You can also set a color for each category.
-For example, REQ jobs are magenta by default:

-        REQ:
-            color: "%xm"

-This color config is only used in-game.
+Job categories are created with in-game commands.
+You can set up in-game category colors and access roles using the game commands.
+See `help manage jobs` for details.

 To customize the web portal category colors, you'll need to use a [custom CSS style](https://aresmush.com/tutorials/config/website.html#custom-css-style).
 For example:

     .job-category-REQ {
         background-color: purple;
         color: white;
     }

-### Category Roles

-Characters with the 'admin' role have access to all job categories.
-Even if you give the `access_jobs` permission to a role, you also need to add that role to the categories you want them to have access to.

-Read the [roles](/tutorials/manage/roles.html) tutorial to find out how AresMUSH uses roles and permissions work.

-        APP:
-            color: "%xc"
-            roles:
-                - apps_staff

 ### request_category